mlswg/mls-protocol/draft-ietf-mls-protocol.md

 epoch's epoch secret.
 We follow the steps above because it removes unnecessary choices, by which, for example, bad randomness could be introduced.
-The only choices the creator makes here are its own ClientInitKey, the leaf secret from which the Commit is built, and the intermediate key pairs along the direct path to the root.
+The only choices the creator makes here are its own KeyPackage, the leaf secret from which the Commit is built, and the intermediate key pairs along the direct path to the root.

 A new member receiving a Welcome message can recognize group creation if the